PGP1/AWSLambda/README.md

 - getMyDevices API - Fetch and write device data to DynamoDB
 - getUserData API - Fetch and write user Data to DynamoDB
 - linkDevice - Standalone lambda function to link a device to a user ID
-- modelPredict API - Websocket API for fetching model prediction data
+- getPrediction API - Websocket API for fetching model prediction data
 - registerDevice - Standalone lambda function to register a device
 - registerToDynamoDB - Link device to account on DynamoDB
 - uploadAvatar - Update a user avatar on the front-end